 Actios: Assisting Christian Teaching In Our Schools

-The vision of Actios is to facilitate and resource Christian education within our local schools.
-Actios currently employs two part-time schools’ workers, Stacey Bands and Leanne Sheppard who regularly visit 13 primary schools.
+The vision of Actios is to facilitate and resource Christian education in our local schools.

 Actios is associated with Scripture Union and Churches Together in St Neots.